nbusseneau/CompatibilityManager/README.md

 # Compatibility Manager

 A Windows app for bulk editing compatibility settings.
-It allows you to quickly enable/disable compatibility settings for multiple executables at once, instead of having to go through them one by one.
+It allows you to quickly enable/disable compatibility settings for multiple applications at once, instead of having to go through them one by one.

 ## Installation